 - a) Roof-Mounted in the event of a variance. - i.
 Antennas shall be mounted directly upon the roof of a primary or accessory structure, and shall not be mounted upon appurtenances attached to the house. - ii.
 An antenna shall not exceed a height of more than three feet above the ridge of the roof upon which it is mounted. - iii.
 An antenna shall be designed to withstand a wind force of eighty-five miles per hour without the use of supporting guy wires. - iv.
-An antenna must be bonded to a grounding rod. - b) Antennas located other than to the rear of the principal structure shall be of an open mesh type. - j.
+An antenna must be bonded to a grounding rod. - b) Antennas located other than to the rear of the principal structure shall be of an open mesh type.

+- j.
 Temporary Buildings: Permitted as an accessory use incidental to the construction of the principal use or building.
-Such buildings shall be removed upon the completion or abandonment of the construction work or within the period of one year, whichever is the lesser time period.
+Such buildings shall be removed upon the completion or abandonment of the construction work or within the period of one year, whichever is the lesser time period. - k.

-- k.
 Private Swimming Pools: Private swimming pools shall be permitted as an accessory use, subject to the following restrictions: - 1.
 Private pools shall be located in the rear yard only. - 2.
 There shall be a minimum distance of not less than ten feet between the adjoining property line and the outside of the pool wall. - 3.
 There shall be a distance of not less than six feet between outside pool wall and any building located on the same lot. - 4.
 For the protection of the general public, swimming pools shall be completely enclosed by a fence not less than four feet in height containing gates of a self-closing or latching type.
-Gates shall be capable of being securely locked when the pool in not in use. - I. Riding Horses: Keeping of riding horses for the use of residents of the property PROVIDED the parcel of land shall contain not less than five acres. - m.
-Customary Agricultural Operations: Including general farming, truck gardening, fruit orchards, nursery greenhouses not selling at retail on the premises, and the usual farm buildings, subject to the following: - 1.
-That the raising or keeping of small animals such as rabbits, poultry and goats, other than household pets, or the raising or keeping of livestock such as cattle, hogs, and sheep shall not occur on a parcel of land less than ten acres in area. - 2.
+Gates shall be capable of being securely locked when the pool in not in use. - 1.
+Riding Horses: Keeping of riding horses for the use of residents of the property PROVIDED the parcel of land shall contain not less than five acres. - a.
+Chickens: The keeping of up to 6 chickens (no roosters) for personal use.
+Subject to the following: - b.
+A maximum of 6 chickens (hens) may be kept per parcel.
+Roosters are prohibited. - c.
+Chickens shall be confined/housed within a fenced area in the rear yard. - d.
+Enclosures shall be located at least 25 feet from any dwelling on a neighboring parcel and 10 feet from the rear and side property line. - e.
+No chicken shall be kept on parcels with more than one dwelling. - m.
+Customary Agricultural Operations: Including general farming, truck gardening, fruit orchards, nursery greenhouses not selling at retail on the premises, and the usual farm buildings, subject to the following:

+- 1. That the raising or keeping of small animals such as rabbits, poultry and goats, other than household pets, or the raising or keeping of livestock such as cattle, hogs, and sheep shall not occur on a parcel of land less than ten acres in area. - 2.
 The carrying out of such practices shall not generate any noise, odor, pollution or other environmental impact which will have an adverse effect on adjacent properties. - 3.
-No storage or unusual accumulation of manure or odor or dust producing materials shall be permitted within100 feet of any property line. - 4.
-No building for storage of mechanical equipment for agricultural purposes or housing of animals shall be permitted closer than100 feet of any property line. - 5.
+No storage or unusual accumulation of manure or odor or dust producing materials shall be permitted within 100 feet of any property line. - 4.
+No building for storage of mechanical equipment for agricultural purposes or housing of animals shall be permitted closer than 100 feet of any property line. - 5.
 No products shall be publicly displayed or offered for sale from the roadside.